vmware-tanzu-labs/educates-training-platform/docs/project-details/project-overview.rst

 * Everything for a workshop needed to be able to be stored in a Git repository, with no dependency on using a special web application or service to create a workshop.

-* Use of a GitHub as a means to distribute workshop content.
+* Use of GitHub as a means to distribute workshop content.
 Alternatively, optional distribution of a workshop as a container image.
 The latter also being necessary if special tools need to be installed for use in a workshop.

 * The instructions for a user to follow to do the workshop would be provided as Markdown or AsciiDoc files.